victorjoh/lions-pride-inn/README.md

 # Guilded Rose Refactoring Kata
 Welcome to the dojo!
-This is a kata (exercise) about working with untested spagetti code.
-We have been given a piece of code that is hard to test since it was not written with testing in mind.
+This is a kata (exercise) about working with legacy code.
+In this kata we have been given a piece of code that is hard to test since it was not written with testing in mind.
 The code is risky to refactor because it does not have any tests so we might introduce bugs if we try to refactor.
 It is also risky to add new functionality for the same reason.
-The owner's of Gilded Rose wants us to add a feature to this piece of code.
 How should we approach this problem?
 The goal is to transfer the crappy piece of code that we have been given to code that is well tested, easy to read and understand.

-We will study the [Testing and Refactoring Legacy Code](https://www.youtube.com/watch?v=_NnElPO5BU0) approach presented by Sandro Mancuso and apply it to a modified version of the [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) originally created by [Terry Hughes](https://twitter.com/TerryHughes).
+We will study the [Testing and Refactoring Legacy Code](https://www.youtube.com/watch?v=_NnElPO5BU0) approach presented by Sandro Mancuso and apply it to a modified Java version of the [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) originally created by [Terry Hughes](https://twitter.com/TerryHughes).
 And we will work in pairs to solve the kata.